-CCHI’s purpose is to develop and administer a comprehensive national medical interpreter certification program.
-In doing so, CCHI assesses medical interpreters’ competence and help ensure quality of interpreting in any healthcare setting and in any modality of interpreting.
-CCHI brings together medical interpreters, representatives from national and regional non-profit interpreting associations, language companies, community-based organizations, educational institutions, healthcare providers, and advocates for individuals with limited English proficiency (LEP).
+CCHI’s purpose is: to develop and administer a comprehensive national medical interpreter certification program.
+In doing so, CCHI assesses medical interpreters’ competence with an exam; much as the NBCMI does.
+This helps ensure interpreting quality in healthcare settings; regardless of interpreting modality.
+CCHI brings together medical interpreters; representatives from national and regional non-profit interpreting associations and language companies.
+They also work with community-based organizations, educational institutions, healthcare providers, and advocates for individuals with limited English proficiency (LEP).

 Interested in obtaining a national medical interpreter certification?

-Global Arena has compiled all the essential information needed for interpreters looking to obtain a national medical interpreter certification.
+Global Arena has compiled all the essential information needed for interpreters; looking to obtain a national medical interpreter certification.
 Use our Path to Medical Interpreter Certification to determine which one is right for you.
-The below flow-chart lists the requirements and also the necessary steps to elevate you Medical Interpreting credentials.
-If you need additional assistance, or you have questions about the certifications, we are here to help.
+The below flow-chart lists the requirements and also the necessary steps to elevate your Medical Interpreting credentials.
+If you need additional assistance, or you have questions about the certifications; we are here to help.